Validator client

 Relevant command line options:

-• --keystore-password-dir - a directory containing secrets for all the validator keystore files (this option usable if all the keystores are secured with not the same secret), for every keystore file in --keystore-dir there should be a corresponding file in the --keystore-password-dir directory with the secret file named the same as the corresponding keystore file except the extension should be .txt instead of .json.
+--keystore-dir- a directory containing validator keystore files;--keystore-password-file- a file containing a single secret for all the validator keystore files (this option usable if all the keystores are secured with the same secret);--keystore-password-dir- a directory containing secrets for all the validator keystore files (this option usable if all the keystores are secured with not the same secret), for every keystore file in--keystore-dirthere should be a corresponding file in the--keystore-password-dirdirectory with the secret file named the same as the corresponding keystore file except the extension should be.txtinstead of.json.